Cambridge Early Music Renaissance course

 A typical day’s schedule might be:

-The tutors will offer coaching and workshops on various aspects of Renaissance performance.
 Music will be provided, but you are also encouraged to bring your own sets of parts and scores if you wish.
-Alternatively, feel free to join the growing number of people saving paper by using iPads and downloading music from the course Dropbox.
+Alternatively, you could join the growing number of people saving paper by using iPads.

-Participants should arrive in time for the concert at 4pm on Sunday 2 August.
-The course ends with breakfast on Sunday 9 August.
+Participants should arrive in time for tea at 4pm on Saturday 16 July; the first session will start at 4.30pm.
+The course ends with breakfast on Saturday 23 July.